k-szuster/luci-access-control/README.md

 ----------------------------
 Visit: https://github.com/k-szuster/luci-access-control/releases
 Download ipk file to your device and install it with opkg.
-Or:
-copy contents of luci-app-access-control/files to / directory on target devicee.

-To build the package for OpenWrt BB
+To build the package OpenWrt
 -----------------------------------
+The package is designed to be huilt on OpenWrt-CC, for any target (it is architecture independent).

 - Place folder luci-access-control into your

 	<openwrt>/feeds/luci/applications

 folder.

-- You MUST also add the following line to your /openwrt/feeds/luci/contrib/package/luci-addons/Makefile

-	$(eval $(call application,access-control,Restrict internet access for specified clients using schedules))

 - After this has been completed, call

+	./scripts/feeds update luci
+	./scripts/feeds install -a luci

+from your openwrt folder.

+- Call

 	make menuconfig

-from your openwrt folder.
-Here, you must include the following packages in your OpenWRT build for everything to work.
+Here, you must include the following packages in your OpenWRT build for everything to work:

 	LuCI -> applications -> luci-app-access-control

 - Call make to compile OpenWRT with the selected package installed.
 You'll find it in <openwrt>/bin/<target>/packages/luci/luci-app-access-control_....ipk file.

+On OpenWrt-BB, after installing the ipk package you need to additionally run this command on the device:
+	/etc/init.d/inetac enable